 People purchase or lease real estate for different purposes, including as a principal place of residence, a vacation home, an investment, commercial purposes, and a rental property.
 Here, we dive a little deeper into what real estate is, the different types of real estate and the benefits it offers.

 Types of Real Estate in Canada

 In general, there are three categories of real estate:

-- Residential real estate can be single-family or multi-family dwellings that are owned or rented by individuals and include undeveloped land, houses, condominiums, and townhouses.
-Their sole intent is providing a home.
+- Residential real estate can be single-family or multi-family dwellings owned or rented by individuals, including undeveloped land, houses, condominiums, and townhouses.
+Their sole intent is to provide a home.

-- Commercial real estate includes nonresidential structures intended for business use which can be a single-use property such as a small shop, restaurant or doctor’s office, or a multi-purpose structure such as shopping centers or office towers.
+- Commercial real estate includes nonresidential structures intended for business use, such as a single-use property such as a small shop, restaurant or doctor’s office, or a multi-purpose structure such as shopping centres or office towers.
 Properties include office buildings, warehouses, and retail buildings.

 - Industrial real estate includes factories, business parks, mines, and farms.